xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

 ### Categorize test cases from test case view

 You can also add tags directly to a test case.
 To do so, open the desired test case.
 Click **Add new tag** in the test case header, then manually input the tag name or select an existing tag in the dropdown list.

-   > Notices:
-   >
-   > A tag can be reused across test cases, but you can not have a duplicated tag in a test case.

    <img src="https://github.com/katalon-studio/docs-images/raw/b8e6cfa9512728f2d1c7b99e7336bafe19089a20/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Add-new-tags-from-test-case%202.png" width="70%" alt="Add tags from test case view">